zwettemaan/InDesignBrot/README.md

 Bring up the Scripts Panel (_Window - Utilities - Scripts_)

-Right-click the 'User' folder on this panel, and select _Reveal in Finder_ or _Reveal in Explorer_

-A folder should open in the Finder or Explorer.

-One more step: double click the _Scripts Panel_ folder icon to get _into_ the _Scripts Panel_ folder.

-Once you have the _Scripts Panel_ folder open, drag the whole _InDesignBrot_ folder into it.

-Switch back to InDesign. _InDesignBrot_ should now appear on the Scripts Panel in InDesign.

-You can now run the InDesignBrot script by either double-clicking _run\_as\_ExtendScript.jsx_ or _run\_as\_UXPScript.idjs_ on the Scripts Panel.
+Double-click the _InDesignBrot_idjs_ script on the InDesign Scripts panel.

-These two 'wrappers' run the exact same script (_InDesignBrot.js_) as an ExtendScript or as a UXPScript.

-Note: in InDesign 18.2, running as UXPScript is many times slower than running as ExtendScript.

 # How to tweak

-_InDesignBrot_ is easy to tweak: open the `InDesignBrot.js` file in a proper text editor program and adjust the `kNumPixels` to a higher or lower value.

-Do not use a word processor program to do this (see further for more info).
+You can tweak the parameters for InDesignBrot by editing the info on the pasteboard of the sample document.

-Don't go overboard - start with small increases first (e.g. add 5 or 10 to the current value of `kNumPixels`).
+Don't go overboard - start with small increases first (e.g. add 5 or 10 to the current value of `num pixels`).

 Take note that the execution time increases dramatically with increasing values of kNumPixels.
-E.g. a setting of `kNumPixels = 100` takes many minutes to execute in ExtendScript.
+E.g. a setting of `num pixels = 100` takes many minutes to execute in ExtendScript.

-There is a sample .indd file provided in the download, which shows the result with `kNumPixels = 100`, to save you from calculating it yourself.
+There are a few sample .indd file provided in the download, which shows the result with `num pixels = 100`, to save you from calculating it yourself.

-# Text Editors vs Word Processors

-Word processors often damage scripts on open/save.
-For example, word processors often try to 'improve' the script by changing quotes into curly quotes, which breaks the script.

-Do not open/save scripts with a word processor!

-Sample text editors: NotePad, NotePad++, BBEdit, Visual Studio Code, Sublime Text, Atom,...

-Sample word processors: MS Word, TextEdit (Mac), WordPad (Windows),...

 # Disclaimer